 How do I get to the start and finish points?

-To avoid having to leave your car for a week or more, it’s best to get to the start and finish points of the Cotswold Way by public transport if you can.
+To avoid having to leave your car for a week or more if you’re walking straight through, it’s best to get to the start and finish points of the Cotswold Way by public transport if you can.

 Getting to Chipping Campden is a bit more fiddly by public transport.
-The nearest train stations are in Moreton-in-Marsh and Stratford-upon-Avon, both of which are connected to Chipping Campden by the Johnson’s 1/2 bus, which takes around 45 minutes.
+The nearest train stations are in Moreton-in-Marsh and Stratford-upon-Avon, both of which are connected to Chipping Campden by the Stagecoach 1/2 bus, which takes around 45 minutes from either.

 When is the best time of year to walk the Cotswold Way?